 As described above, the mandate of the Board of Directors defines the roles and responsibilities of the Board and Management.
-In addition, the Board has developed position descriptions for the Chairman, the Committee Chairs and the Lead Director.
+In addition, the Board has developed position descriptions for the President and Chief Executive Officer, the Chairman, the Committee Chairs and the Lead Director.